-You may have never heard of this infection before, but its antibodies are found in people with Hashimoto’s fourteen times more often than in people without Hashimoto’s.
+You may have never heard of this infection before, but its antibodies are found in people with Hashimoto’s 14 times more often than in people without Hashimoto’s.

 Yersinia membranes bind TSH.
 Remember I talked about molecular mimicry?
 Infections like Yersinia can induce antibodies against sites that recognize and stimulate TSH receptors.
 At least one study found that Yersinia antibodies were more prevalent in people with thyroid disease.

-How do you contract Yersinia?
+How is Yersinia contracted?
 It is an infection found in contaminated meat (commonly found in pork), poultry, dairy products and seafood.

 10. Mercury Removal – Dental Amalgams